mozilla/uniffi-rs/uniffi-bindgen-kotlin-jni/README.md

 ## Rust crates

-Crates that export a UniFFI interface should stay mostly the same.
+Crates that export a UniFFI interface should stay mostly the same, but see below for extra requirements.
 They should still depend on `uniffi`, except you can set `default-features = false`.
 This disables the `macro-scaffolding` feature which speeds up compilation and reduces binary size.